First Steps with elementary Development

 One of these things is not like the other.

 I did some more digging in DFeet, but the most useful property I could find was that this player uses the audio-card icon.
-I tracked down the icon-related code in bluez and used that as the basis for a new issue:
+I tracked down the icon-related code in Bluez and used that as the basis for a new issue.

 Here’s hoping that one can get fixed upstream!
 If not, I’ll continue exploring options for hiding this device in the Sound Indicator.